Sharon-SHH/IBM-DataScience-Certificate/IBM_Tools_DS.md

 **Development Environments:** Popular development environments for Data Science include Jupyter Notebooks and RStudio.

+<u>Model **deployment** tools</u> are Apache PredictionIO, Seldon, Kubernetes, Redhat OpenShift, Mleap, TensorFlow service, TensorFlow lite, and TensorFlow dot JS

 - Jupyter Notebooks provides an interactive environment for creating and sharing code, descriptive text, data visualizations, and other computational artifacts in a web-browser based interface.
 - RStudio is an integrated development environment (IDE) designed specifically for working with the R programming language, which is a popular tool for statistical computing and data analysis.

 ![pipeline1](./img/pipeline1.png)

 ![pipeline2](./img/pipeline2.png)

+### Open Source Tools

+Apache Spark:

+- Batch processing engine

+- Capable of processing huge amounts of data one by one or file by file

+- Choice for most use cases

+KNIME : Orange

+- Drag-and-drop capabilities

+- Built-in visualization capabilities

+- Can be extended by programming in R and Python

+- Has connectors to Apache Spark

+### Commercial Tools

+- ﻿﻿Data management tools are Oracle Database, Microsoft SQL Server, and IBM D62
+- ﻿﻿Data integration tools are mainly provided by Informatica PowerCenter, IBM InfoSphere DataStage.
+These are followed by products from SAP,
+- Oracle, SAS, Talend, Microsoft, and Watson Studio Desktop
+- ﻿﻿Model building tools are SPSS Modeler, and SAS enterprise miner
+- ﻿﻿Data asset management tools are provided by Informatica and IBM

+### Cloud based tools for DS

+- Watson Studio and Watson OpenScale cover the complete development life cycle for all data science, machine learning, and AI tasks
+- In data management, with some exceptions, there exists a software-as-a-service (SaaS) version of existing open source and commercial tools

+- Two commercial data integration tools widely used are Informatica Cloud Data Integration and IBM's Data Refinery

+- An example of a cloud-based data visualization tool is Datameer and IBM's Congos Business intelligence suite

+- Model building can be done using a service such as Watson Machine Learning Amazon SageMaker Model Monitor is an example of a cloud tool to monitor deployed machine learning and deep learning models continuously

 ### Measures for in-sample evaluation